Orientation Odysseys: International

 There is no cost for the International Orientation Odyssey.
 All meals, workshops, and trips associated with the International Orientation Odyssey are covered by Reed.
 It is a good idea, however, to arrive with some U.S. currency in order to purchase supplies and personal items.

-You will not need any items for the odyssey that you would not already be bringing to campus.
+You will not need any items for the Odyssey that you would not already be bringing to campus.
 We understand that due to travel and financial restrictions, you may be traveling light.
-During the first couple of days of international orientation, you will have an opportunity to visit some local stores to purchase items needed to outfit your rooms and prepare for the beginning of classes.
+During the first couple of days of International Orientation, you will have an opportunity to visit some local stores to purchase items needed to outfit your rooms and prepare for the beginning of classes.
 More shopping trips will also be offered during New Reedie Orientation.
+We will also have linens (sheets, blanket, pillows, and towels) available for you upon arrival to use until you are able to purchase your own.
 For guidance on what to pack, please email international student services.

-As an international student, you will be able to check in and move into your residence hall beginning Friday, August 23, at 9 a.m.
-We strongly encourage you to arrive on Friday, August 23.
-Because international flights are long and airport delays are unpredictable, international orientation staff members have arranged for 24-hour check-in and registration.
+As an international student, you will be able to check in and move into your residence hall beginning Friday, August 19, at 9 a.m.
+We strongly encourage you to arrive on Friday, August 19.
+Because international flights are long and airport delays are unpredictable, International Orientation staff members have arranged for 24-hour check-in and registration.
 You are encouraged to be in touch with staff members if your itinerary changes, so that staff can be prepared for your arrival.

 When you arrive on campus, check in and pick up your room key at the 28 West building (located near the intersection of SE Steele Street and SE 28th Avenue).
 Please see the map.